EFerriss/HydrogenCpx/README.md

-FTIR spectra, illustrator files, and python code for a project measuring hydrogen diffusion in clinopyroxene.
+FTIR spectra, baselines, peakfits, figure files, and python code for a project measuring hydrogen diffusion in clinopyroxene.
 The accompanying academic journal article is in preparation and will be submitted to *Contributions to Mineralogy and Petrology*.

-Figure 1
-Inkscape file cpx_SampleCharacterization.svg
-Python code for Fig. 1 D-F, 2, and 3: KJP_3x3_comparison.py
+## Python code for generating figures
+### Figures 1, 2, 3
+KJP_3x3_comparison.py
+cpx_SampleCharacterization.svg
+### Figure 4
+CpxResults.py

+## FTIR details and filenames
 Figure 1D
 Sum of Kunlun diopside with polarized IR electric vector E || a, E || b, and E || c